 11/18/2016 - AHF Chairman receives Gábor Bethlen Award: AHF Chairman, Frank Koszorus, was honored for his service to the Hungarian-American community and decades long work on autonomy and minority rights for Rumania's 1.5 million-strong Hungarian community in Transylvania.
-Hungarian Parliamentary Vice-President, Sándor Lezsák presented the award.
+Hungarian Parliamentary Vice-President, Sándor Lezsák presented the award and reflected on Mr. Koszorus' and AHF's work.
 [Read more and see his comments in Hungarian]

 10/25/2016 - AHF sends follow up to US Ambassador to Rumania for praising Rumania's "model democracy."
 "Considering the irrefutable record of discrimination, intolerance, and anti-democratic attitudes, practices and policies by Romanian authorities, not to mention your experience relative to the Szekely flag, we are puzzled... by your statement last week praising Romania for being a model of democracy and observing the rights of minorities. [read more]